1940s Multi-Coloured Rhinestone and Glass Vintage Basket Brooch

 Condition Report:

-Very Good - A tiny element of oxidisation to the reverse of the brooch near the clasp.
-This is consistent with age and use and does not detract from the overall appeal of the piece.
+Very Good - Some rubbing to the surface of a couple of faux pearls and aging to the gilt metal.
+This is consistent with age and use, but does not detract from the overall appeal of these clips.

 This brooch is the ultimate expression of early Art Deco design.
 Of impeccable quality and in outstanding condition, it was created in French and features rare melon cut glass.